tjingboem/CS7_Manual/doc/docs/invoke-the-csd-file-format.md

 ### Orchestra `<CsInstruments>`

 The instrument definitions (orchestra) are put into the *Instruments* element.
 The statements and syntax in this section are identical to the Csound orchestra file, and have the same requirements.
 This Instruments Element is delimited with the start tag `<CsInstruments>` and the end tag `</CsInstruments>`.
+ADD: If the sample rate elements are missing, the default options will be used:

+sr=44100 ksmps=32 nchnls=2 END ADD

 ### Score `<CsScore>`